Opinion | Here's the most troubling part of Trump and Acosta's bitter legal battle

 Last week was deeply satisfying for defenders of a free press and an independent judiciary.
 A federal judge ordered that the White House temporarily re-issue CNN reporter Jim Acosta’s press pass for 14 days.
 The White House had stripped Acosta of his access after a particularly tense exchange with President Donald Trump on Nov.
 7. The federal judge who handed down the ruling in favor of Acosta was Judge Timothy J. Kelly, a Trump appointee.

-While heralded by CNN — and First Amendment advocates — this ruling is not necessarily cause for much longterm celebration.
-While Acosta won in this round of the case, the Trump administration has vowed to once again rescind Acosta’s press pass at the end of that period.
-Acosta has responded by requesting another emergency court hearing.
+While heralded by CNN — and First Amendment advocates — this ruling was not initially cause for much celebration.
+While Acosta had won the first round, the Trump administration at first vowed to once again rescind Acosta’s press pass.
+Acosta responded by requesting another emergency court hearing.

-Let’s go beyond the headlines and the tweets and figure out what the judge did and did not say.

-While Acosta won in this round of the case, the Trump administration has vowed to once again rescind Acosta’s press pass.
+The fact that the White House blinked is good news for journalists, but it's still worth paying attention to why the administration tried to take Acosta's pass away in the first place.

+Now it seems the White House has decided it won't continue fighting this particular battle.
+"We have made a final determination in this process: your hard pass is restored," read the letter co-signed by White House press secretary Sarah Sanders and deputy chief of staff Bill Shine.
+Additionally, the White House has laid out new rules for journalists, including limiting all reporters to only one question and explicitly stating that reporters must yield the microphone when asked.

 After he was stripped of his press pass, Acosta, along with his employer, CNN, sued the White House alleging violations of both the First Amendment and the Fifth Amendment.
 The First Amendment protects the freedom of the press and the freedom of speech.
 The Fifth Amendment protects against deprivation of “life, liberty, or property, without due process of the law.”

 Kelly also did not rule on Acosta’s claims that his First Amendment rights were violated.
-If the White House continues to fight this case, expect to hear plenty of arguments about how Trump’s rhetoric against Acosta and CNN violates the First Amendment.
-Acosta will likely point to Trump’s statements calling CNN “the enemy of the people” in order to argue that the White House’s decision to revoke his press pass amounts to a content-based restriction.
+If the White House had continued to fight this case, we would have expected to hear plenty of arguments about how Trump’s rhetoric against Acosta and CNN violated the First Amendment.
+Acosta would likely have pointed to Trump’s statements calling CNN “the enemy of the people” in order to argue that the White House’s decision to revoke his press pass amounted to a content-based restriction.

-If the White House continues to fight this case, expect to hear plenty of arguments about how Trump’s rhetoric against Acosta and CNN violate the First Amendment.
+If the White House had continued to fight this case, we would have heard plenty of arguments about how Trump’s rhetoric against Acosta and CNN violated the First Amendment.

 In the land of First Amendment law, there are two types of restrictions — content-neutral and content-based.
 An example of a content-neutral restriction is a noise ordinance that says residents in certain areas cannot play music over a certain level during the middle of the night.
 The law applies to everyone, regardless of who is playing the music or what the message of the music is.
 An example of a content-based restriction is a noise ordinance that says residents in certain areas cannot play rap music over a certain level during the middle of the night.
 The second law is content-based because it singles out a specific type of music for its message, or content.

-Note: UPDATE (11/19/18, 4:25 p.m): This piece has been updated throughout to reflect the Trump administration's decision to permanently restore Jim Acosta’s press pass.